rodrigogribeiro/regexvm-1/README.md

 Having it installed, you will need to set-up the environment.
 For this, execute:

      stack setup

 This command will install all necessary libraries and the GHC compiler, if needed.
-With a proper environment configured, just execute:
+With a proper environment configured, execute:

+     stack build

+to build the executables for the parsing tool and the benchmark suite.
+To execute the tool, just run:

      stack exec regex-vm-exe